The Catalyst Social Action Fund

 in Leeds tackling unemployment, low confidence and isolation.
 The Social Action Fund is making a real difference in real communities across the country, and it’s back ahead of 2020!

 - 1. Feasibility Study: An opportunity for those looking to begin a social action project to receive funding to help investigate the needs in their local area, how you could seek to meet those through a new project, and the impact it could have on those outside the church community.
 There is a maximum of £1500 available from the CSAF for funding for a Feasibility Study.

 - 2. New project or expansion of an existing project: An opportunity for those who are about to begin or have already begun a social action project to receive funding to support the establishment or expansion of the work.
 There is a maximum of £5000 available from the CSAF for funding for a new project or an expansion of an existing project.

-, a decision made on successful applications by the first week of November, and money available immediately after that.
+, with a decision made on successful applications in early January, and money available immediately after that.
 To apply, click here

 to find and download an application form, and click here